 Telecommunication systems are regulated and approved by the federal government under the jurisdiction of ISED Canada, and as such, are not subject to municipal official plan policies and zoning regulations established under the Planning Act.

 Notwithstanding, ISED Canada still requires Proponents to contact the local Land-use Authority (LUA) as a part of the consultation process, and to complete a public consultation for area residents.
-Proponents are required to present their proposals to the City for Preconsultation (Precon) review, to ensure compliance with the City's and relevant external agencies' requirements.
-ISED Canada requires Proponents to receive concurrence from the local LUA before commencing construction of any new Telecommunications Facility which is not exempted from the consultation process.
+Proponents are requiredencouraged to present their proposals to the City for perconsultation (Precon) and review, to ensure that compliance with the City's and relevant external agencies' requirements of both the City and relevant external agencies are addressed.
+ISED Canada requires Proponents to receive concurrence from the local LUA prior to before commencing construction of any new Telecommunications Facility which is not exempted from the consultation process.
 Staff also highly recommend that the Proponent reach out to City staff at the initial site selection stage, prior to securing a lease with a property Owner, to ensure this Policy's site selection criteria are considered prior to the Precon process.